Piramal Finance FY26 Net Profit Surges 210%; Eyes 25% AUM Growth in FY27

 Retail and Wholesale Growth

 Asset quality improved across retail products in Q4 FY26, with Gross Non-Performing Assets (GNPA) at 2.3% and Net Non-Performing Assets (NNPA) at 1.6%.
-The company’s cost of borrowings declined by approximately 35 basis points during the cycle.
-Looking ahead to FY27, Piramal Finance targets approximately 25% growth in total AUM and a 50% increase in consolidated profits.
+The company's cost of borrowings declined by approximately 35 basis points during the cycle.
+Building on this momentum, Piramal Finance has outlined the following FY27 targets:

 Historical Stock Returns for Piramal Finance